vicperal/AI-GenAI_projects/README.md

 <b>ML_drug_efficacy prediction_clinical_study_SQL_randomDB.py:</b> ML model for clinical study - prediction of the drug efficacy based on the dose and age.
 Usage of a linear regression model.

-<b> WARNING: the model is trained with a random dataset of clinical study created just for the purpose of validating the end-to-end process of ML model creation </b>
+<b> DISCLAIMER: the model is trained with a random dataset of clinical study created just for the purpose of validating the end-to-end process of ML model creation </b>